raeldominiquini/pixyll/_posts/2016-06-07--Inspiration.md

 ---
 layout:     post
-title:      Inspiration
+title:      Ideas for the project
 date:       2016-06-07 09:00:00
-summary:    The machines behind the magic
+summary:    Just some inspiration
 ---

 Inspirational projects: